 Deeper Dance

-The Dances are a spiritual practice, a way of polishing the heart and deepening one’s attunement, compassion and Presence.
+At their core, the Dances are a spiritual practice that polishes the heart and deepens one’s attunement, compassion and Presence.
 While guided by a “leader”, the experience is co-created by everyone in the circle, in concert with the leader and musicians.
+These facilitators are members of the Leaders Guild and guided in their own growth and development by a mentor and Dance Leader Trainings.

 Originally, “Dance leader trainings” included leaders, musicians and a circle of Dancers, deepening everyone’s attunement together.
 Sky has revitalized this in a series of morning conversations at retreats, and has broadened it beyond a discussion of the form of the Dances themselves to also include a heightened awareness of the energy and vibration the Dances create.